Genotoxicity: Genotoxins implicated in the four most common cancers worldwide

 Major genotoxic agents responsible for the four most common cancers worldwide (lung, breast, colon and stomach) have been identified.

 Lung cancer is the most frequent cancer in the world, both in terms of yearly cases (1.61 million cases; 12.7% of all cancer cases) and deaths (1.38 million deaths; 18.2% of all cancer deaths).
 Tobacco smoke is the main cause of lung cancer.
 Risk estimates for lung cancer indicate that tobacco smoke is responsible for 90% of lung cancers in the United States.
 Tobacco smoke contains more than 5,300 identified chemicals.
 The most significant carcinogens in tobacco smoke have been determined by a "Margin of Exposure" approach.
 By this approach, the tumorigenic compounds in tobacco smoke were, in order of importance, acrolein, formaldehyde, acrylonitrile, 1,3-butadiene, cadmium, acetaldehyde, ethylene oxide, and isoprene.
 In general, these compounds are genotoxic and cause DNA damage.
 As examples, DNA damaging effects have been reported for acrolein, formaldehyde, and acrylonitrile.

 Breast cancer is the second most frequent cancer worldwide on a yearly basis [(1.38 million cases, 10.9% of all cancer cases), and ranks 5th as cause of death (458,000, 6.1% of all cancer deaths)].
 Breast cancer risk is associated with persistently high blood levels of estrogen.
 Estrogen likely contributes to breast carcinogenesis by the following three processes; (1) metabolic conversion of estrogen to genotoxic, mutagenic carcinogens, (2) stimulation of growth of tissues, and (3) repression of phase II detoxification enzymes that metabolize genotoxic reactive oxygen species, thus resulting in increased oxidative DNA damage.
 The principal human estrogen, estradiol, can be metabolized to quinone derivatives that form DNA adducts.
 These derivatives can cause the removal of bases from the phosphodiester backbone of DNA (e.g. depurination).
 This removal may be followed by inaccurate repair or replication of the apurinic site leading to mutation and eventually cancer.

 Colorectal cancer is the third most frequent cancer worldwide [1.23 million cases (9.7% of all cancer cases), 608,000 deaths (8.0% of all cancer deaths)].
 In the United States, tobacco smoke may be responsible for up to 20% of colorectal cancers.
 In addition, bile acids are implicated by substantial evidence as an important genotoxic factor in colon cancer.
-In particular, the bile acid deoxycholic acid acid causes the production of DNA-damaging reactive oxygen species in human and rodent colon epithelial cells.
+In particular, the bile acid deoxycholic acid causes the production of DNA-damaging reactive oxygen species in human and rodent colon epithelial cells.